phisch/figma-cursor-theme-action/README.md

 # Figma Cursor Theme Generator

+> [!IMPORTANT]
+> This project is replaced by [Cursor Theme Generator](https://github.com/phisch/cursor-theme-builder).
+Please use that instead!

 GitHub Action that generates a cursor theme from a Figma file.
 It can also generates cursor theme variants and cursor aliases, download SVG assets for all cursor sprites and download exports.

 ## Inputs